-- a.
+a.
 Respondent will limit Dealer Discretion in setting the contract rate to one hundred and twenty-five (125) basis points for retail installment contracts with terms of sixty (60) months or less, and one hundred (100) basis points for retail installment contracts with terms greater than sixty (60) months.
 Respondent is not precluded from including in its compensation policies an additional nondiscretionary component of dealer compensation consistent with applicable laws and subject to the non-objection of the Fair Lending Director and the DOJ.
-Respondent may provide entirely nondiscretionary dealer compensation to some dealers (consistent with subparagraph h of Option Three, ¶ 26(h), described below) while it provides discretionary compensation to other dealers consistent with Option One, so long as all loans purchased from a particular dealer are compensated using only one of the two compensation systems. - b.
-Respondent will maintain general compliance management systems reasonably designed to assure compliance with all relevant Federal consumer financial laws, including the ECOA.
-With respect to monitoring Dealer Discretion for compliance with the ECOA, Respondent must, at a minimum: - Send regular notices to all dealers explaining the ECOA, stating Respondent's expectation with respect to ECOA compliance, and articulating the dealer's obligation to price retail installment contracts in a non-discriminatory manner.
+Respondent may provide entirely nondiscretionary dealer compensation to some dealers (consistent with subparagraph h of Option Three, described below) while it provides discretionary compensation to other dealers consistent with Option One, so long as all loans purchased from a particular dealer are compensated using only one of the two compensation systems.

+- b.
+Respondent will maintain general compliance management systems reasonably designed to assure compliance with all relevant federal consumer financial laws, including the ECOA.
+With respect to monitoring Dealer Discretion for compliance with the ECOA, Respondent must, at a minimum: - i.
+Send annual notices to all dealers explaining the ECOA, stating Respondent's expectation with respect to ECOA compliance, and articulating the dealer's obligation to price retail installment contracts in a non-discriminatory manner. - ii.
+Monitor for compliance with Dealer Discretion limits. - c.
+Respondent shall submit data on its indirect auto lending portfolio to the Fair Lending Director and the DOJ, at their request, semiannually for analysis and monitoring.